SaberFDev/youtube-download-api/README.md

 # youtube-download-api

-You can download ny video on youtube as .mp3 or .mp4 file
+You can download any video on youtube as .mp3 or .mp4 file

 # Usage